-The University of Utah School of Medicine can be used to clean contaminated clothing and other articles that require laundering.
-Linen Services can be found in the AA120 level of the School of Medicine, 801-581-2200.
+The University of Utah Health Laundry and Linen Services can be used to clean contaminated clothing and other articles that require laundering.
+They can be found on the A Level of the Acute Care Building of the University of Utah Hospital, 801-581-2582.
 Alternatively, there are laundry services that can clean contaminated lab coats, such as ALSCO, Cintas and Aramark.